You are viewing a partial website. Login to view the full site if you are a member.

 Emily was member #20 with ISA+21!

-Emily Howell Warner was the first permanent female pilot for a scheduled US passenger airline, the first female airplane captain, and in 1986 commanded the first all-female flight crew in the US.
+Emily Howell Warner was the first permanent female pilot for a scheduled US passenger airline, the first female airplane captain, and in 1986 commanded an all-female flight crew in the US.
 She was also the first female member of the Airline Pilots Association.
 After high school Warner decided she wanted to become an airplane stewardess, but was too young to apply for a job and had never been on a plane.
 After taking her first plane ride at 17, Warner knew she wanted to fly and immediately signed up for pilot lessons.
 After a year, she had her private pilot license and after another year was a certified flight instructor.
 Starting in 1968, Warner began applying to pilot a commercial passenger plane.
 However, it was not until 1973 that Frontier Airlines agreed to hire its first female passenger pilot.
-Waren then went on to captain a Boeing 737 for the United Parcel Service and in 1974 became the first female member of the Air Line Pilots Association.
+Warner then went on to captain a Boeing 737 for the United Parcel Service and in 1974 became the first female member of the Air Line Pilots Association.
 (Photo Credit: National Air and Space Museum Archives, Smithsonian Institution)

 Read Emily's book, Weaving the Winds, listed under the "Books by our Members" tab in the menu above!